Tata Medical Center

 Tata Medical Center (TMC) is a medical center or hospital located on New Town in Kolkata Metropolitan Area, West Bengal.
-It is one of the 62 specialist cancer treatment and research centres in India.
+It is one of the 62 regional cancer centers in India.
 In 2011, the hospital started operations with 160 beds.

 The hospital was designed by Canon Design, a renowned North American architectural firm.
 It is situated on 13 acres of land in New Town, Kolkata, West Bengal.

 The medical center specializes in prevention, early diagnosis, treatment and rehabilitation of cancer patients in West Bengal as well as neighboring states and neighboring countries.
 The hospital with a capacity of 431 beds caters to all sections of the society, with 75% of its infrastructure earmarked for subsidized treatment for the underprivileged.

 History

 Tata Medical Center was conceptualized in 2004 as a philanthropic initiative for the eastern and northeastern parts of India and neighboring countries.
 In 2011, the hospital was inaugurated by Ratan Tata.
 Tata Medical Center (TMC) started operations on 16 May 2011.
 The hospital is governed by the "Tata Medical Center Trust", a charitable trust established in 2005.

 In January 2018, an event was organized in Kolkata to announce the fund-raising for the second phase expansion of the Tata Medical Center.
 Former Indian cricket captain Sourav Ganguly was present at this event.
 The construction of the second phase of the hospital was completed in 2019, and it started operations on 14 February 2019.
 Indian Oil provided a part of the funds spent on setting up the second phase of the hospital.
 In 2019, Indian Oil Director Ranjan Kumar Mohapatra inaugurated the second phase in the presence of Tata Medical Center Director Mammen Chandy.
 During this phase the number of hospital beds increased, a percentage of which was reserved for underprivileged patients.
 On 28 March 2022, Tata Medical Center added 254 new beds dedicated to cancer treatment.